crypticani/MCA-LPU/Semester2/BigData/PracticalStuffs/ClouderaCommands.md

 # HIVE:
+	- Hive is a data warehouse infrastructure tool to process structured data in Hadoop.
 	- designed for Online Transaction Processing (OLTP).
-	- OLTP is the systems that facilitate high volume data in very less time with no reliance on the single server.
-	- It is fast, scalable and reliable.
 	- The SQL type querying language provided here is called HiveQL or HQL.

 - Hive commands same as SQL Queries.